cortex-lab/alyx-matlab/README.md

 * alyx.loginWindow().
 This function creates an Alyx login token via a login window popup.
 * alyx.getData().
 This function gets data from the alyx database, via a REST API endpoint.
 * alyx.putData().
 Similar to getData() but instead posts data to the database.
-* alyx.registerFile2().
+* alyx.registerFile().
 This function registers a file located on a fileserver (in this case, 'zserver') to the database.
 Requires specifying an alyx session, dataset type, file format (see documentation)
 *

 ## Prerequisites